General Information and Overview

 The Domestic Transient Study opportunity is designed for students who are completing their first-year at Emory College of Arts and Sciences.
 Students who are considering Transient Study should note the following general rules before submitting an application.

-- AP Credits
+- AP Credits (maximum of 12 hours)

 - IB, French Baccalaureate, A Level exams, and all other international exams credits